 Click on a preset name to apply the preset to the current instance of the module.
+Long-left-click on a preset name to apply the preset but keep the preset list open (so that you can experiment with multiple presets without needing to re-open the menu).
 Right-click on a preset name to create a new instance of the module and apply the selected preset to it.
 You can also apply a preset at any time while you are in the darkroom using a keyboard shortcut - if you have assigned one (see preferences > shortcuts).